-In addition to phishing scams taking advantage of the novel coronavirus disease (COVID-19) pandemic, scammers are sending fraudulent texts and emails that attempt to trick you into believing you have received a government benefit such as the Canada Emergency Response Benefit (CERB).
+In addition to phishing and vishing scams taking advantage of the novel coronavirus disease (COVID-19) pandemic, scammers are sending fraudulent texts and emails that attempt to trick you into believing you have received a government benefit such as the Canada Emergency Response Benefit (CERB).

 How the scam works

-You get a text message or email that purports to come from a government agency such as the Canada Revenue Agency (CRA), or from your financial institution, saying you have received a deposit from the CRA, or important information about the CERB.
+In one version of the scam, you get a text message or email that purports to come from a government agency such as the Canada Revenue Agency (CRA), or from your financial institution, saying you have received a deposit from the CRA, or important information about the CERB.
 This is a scam.
 The CRA will never send you text messages.

 In a version of the scam currently circulating, the text message will tell you to click on the link to receive your emergency benefit: